Sustainable3DCities/sim_meta/0_create_tables/0_sql_create_table/README.md

 # SQL-script for creating the sim_meta tables
-The folder contains an exemplary SQL-script for creating the table corresponding to every simulation type.
+The folder contains an indicatory SQL-script for creating the table corresponding to every simulation type.